gnawvvis/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The script **9-John_Doe** sets the mode of the file *hello* to `-rwxr-x-wx`.

 The script **10-mirror_permissions** sets the mode of the file *hello* to be the same as the mode of the file *olleh*.

+The script **11-directories_permissions** adds execute permission to all subdirectories of the current working directory for the owner, the group owner and all other uses without changing regular files.